 This example registered in 1991 was recently imported from Germany, a very well maintained bike the carb was recently overhauled and the bike fully serviced.

 Showing 34,500 kms ( 21,500 miles ) the bike remains in very good general order, a small slight dent in the rear of the tank and a few tiny paint blemishes being the only noticeable marks, the original exhausts are in good condition.
-The bike sounds and rides great and has a UK MoT until April 2018, and comes with a UK registration / UK V5C logbook.
+The bike sounds and rides great and comes with a UK registration / UK V5C logbook.